LiveKit Blog

 React Core and Components

 If you're building with React, our React SDK makes it simple to add real-time audio and video to your app.
 We provide state management and media rendering utility components, allowing you to implement custom UI components and designs.
-The same SDK also includes pre-built components for constructing video calls or
+The same SDK also includes pre-built components for constructing video

 • Lukas Seiler